11 Reasons That Make Georgia (country) an Overlanding Wonder

 Tusheti is one of those places where once you get there, you already feel a sense of achievement.
 Our 6-month drive from Europe to Singapore was one of the most challenging and rewarding roads at the same time.

 With 1,600 ft drops by the narrow dirt track that leads to Omalo, the mountain pass can be quite intimidating.
 You won’t see any vehicles without 4-wheel drive while driving there.
+You will definitely need the best all-terrain tires you can find to drive up to Omalo.

 4. Mount Kazbegi and Stepantsminda